Scams » Scam And Its Types » Holiday Scams

 • Demonstrates a poor grasp of spelling, grammar, capitalization, and punctuation

-• Unsolicited payment information in the initial inquiry
+• Provides unsolicited payment information in the initial inquiry

 • No traveler phone number provided

-• Trust your instinct, if it gives you an anxious feeling that something isn't right.
+• Trust your instinct—if something feels off or gives you an anxious feeling, it probably isn’t right

 Report

-If you suspect you are being scammed, then you should report the crime without any second thought to the local authorities.
-If you have been victimized
+If you suspect you are being scammed, you should report the crime to the local authorities without any second thoughts.
+If you have already been victimized, take immediate action.

-• File a report at your local police station about the fraud or scam, have a copy of it, so you can show to your bank and credit reporting companies you've been scammed and try to do something about it.
+File a report at your local police station about the fraud or scam.
+Be sure to keep a copy of the report, as it can be used when contacting your bank or credit reporting agencies to prove that you’ve been scammed and to request action on your behalf.

-• If you have paid money for the holiday using your credit card, then report the fraud to your card credit card Company and bank.
-Be on your guard always, seeing that fraudulent adverts do exist, if you suspect then do not book it!
+If you paid for the holiday using your credit card, report the fraud to your credit card company and your bank.
+Always stay alert—fraudulent advertisements do exist.
+If you have any suspicion, do not proceed with the booking.

-Apart from having a copy of the police report, try to collect as much as evidence as possible related to the suspected fraud.
-Evidence such as letters/emails of solicitation, prospectuses, canceled checks, cash receipts, receipts for cashier's checks or money orders, bank statements, investment statements, or medical statements any, all these could help you get your money back or at least protect yourself from further unfair treatment.
+In addition to keeping a copy of the police report, try to gather as much evidence as possible related to the suspected fraud.
+Evidence such as solicitation letters or emails, brochures, canceled checks, cash receipts, receipts for cashier's checks or money orders, bank statements, investment records, or even medical statements—all of these could help support your claim, aid in recovering your money, or at the very least, protect you from further harm.

 Holiday scam